 Maryland Area Health Education Center (MAHEC) Program

-The Maryland Area Health Education Center (MAHEC) is a community engagement and impact initiative supported by the University of Maryland School of Medicine with funding from Health Resources & Services Administration and Maryland Department of Health.
+The Maryland Area Health Education Center (MAHEC) Program is a community engagement and impact initiative supported by the University of Maryland School of Medicine with funding from the Health Resources & Services Administration and the Maryland Department of Health.

 The MAHEC Program and its first center, AHEC West (formerly Western Maryland Area Health Education Center), were established in 1976.
 The Eastern Shore Area Health Education Center (ESAHEC) was the second center established in 1995 and the third was the Central Maryland AHEC (formerly Baltimore Area Health Education Center) in 2003.